Light effects on circadian rhythm: Primary

 The length of light exposure influences entrainment.
 Longer exposures have a greater effect than shorter exposures.
 Consistent light exposure has a greater effect than intermittent exposure.
 In rats, constant light eventually disrupts the cycle to the point that memory and stress coping may be impaired.

 The intensity and the wavelength of light influence entrainment.
 Dim light can affect entrainment relative to darkness.
 Brighter light is more effective than dim light.
 In humans, a lower intensity short wavelength (blue/violet) light appears to be equally effective as a higher intensity of white light.

 Exposure to monochromatic light at the wavelengths of 460 nm and 550 nm on two control groups yielded results showing decreased sleepiness at 460 nm tested over two groups and a control group.
-Additionally, in the same study but testing thermoregulation and heart rate researchers found significantly increased heart rate in 460 nm light over the course of a 1.5 hour exposure period.
+Additionally, in the same study but testing thermoregulation and heart rate researchers found significantly increased heart rate in 460 nm light over the course of a 1.5-hour exposure period.

 In a study done on the effect of lighting intensity on delta waves, a measure of sleepiness, high levels of lighting (1700 lux) showed lower levels of delta waves measured through an EEG than low levels of lighting (450 lux).
 This shows that lighting intensity is directly correlated with alertness in an office environment.

 Humans are sensitive to light with a short wavelength.
-Specifically, melanopsin is sensitive to blue light with a wavelength of approximately 480 nanometers.
+Specifically, melanopsin is sensitive to blue light with a wavelength of approximately 480 nm.
 The effect this wavelength of light has on melanopsin leads to physiological responses such as the suppression of melatonin production, increased alertness, and alterations to the circadian rhythm.